IBM/portieris/README.md

 * Run `helm install portieris --set UseCertManager=true helm/portieris`.

-By default, Portieris' admission webhook does not run in namespaces with a skip annotation set, which includes its own install namespace, so that Portieris is able to self heal in the event where all its pods go down.
-You can disable this by adding `--set AllowAdmissionSkip=false` to your install command, however if all Portieris pods are down you'll have to disable the webhook to recover it manually.
+By default, Portieris' admission webhook runs in all namespaces including its own install namespace, so that Portieris is able to review all the pods in the cluster.
+However, this can prevent the cluster from self healing in the event where Portieris becomes unavailable.
+Portieris also supports skipping namespaces with a certain label set.
+You can enable this by adding `--set AllowAdmissionSkip=true` to your install command, but make sure to control who can add labels to namespaces and who can access namespaces with this label so that a malicious party cannot use this label to bypass Portieris.

 ## Uninstalling Portieris